-Vice President for Health of the Public and Interprofessional Activities
+Senior Vice President for Health of the Public, Science and Interprofessional Activities

-Julie K. Wood, MD, FAAFP, became the Vice President for Health of the Public and Interprofessional Activities in 2013 after a lengthy period of member service with the AAFP, including serving on its Board of Directors.
+Julie K. Wood, MD, MPH, FAAFP, became the senior vice president, for health of the public, science and interprofessional activities in 2013 after a lengthy period of member service with the AAFP, including serving on its board of directors.

 She has oversight responsibilities for the public health, scientific, and research activities of the AAFP, as well as the AAFP’s relationships with other medical organizations in the United States and abroad.
 Through these relationships, Wood facilitates the continued development of family medicine and coordinates the AAFP’s international activities.

-Wood oversees AAFP efforts to involve family physicians in targeted public health activities, including tobacco, obesity, exercise, and immunization.
+Wood oversees AAFP efforts to involve family physicians with integration of primary care and public health, health equity, population and community health, as well as global health.
 Science staff develops clinical policies and supports, conducts, and disseminates practice-based primary care research with the aim of improving health and health care for patients, their families, and communities.

-As Vice President, Wood also helps direct organization-wide strategy and policy-development activities in addition to participating actively in the work of the AAFP Board of Directors.
+As Senior Vice President, Wood also helps direct organization-wide strategy and policy-development activities in addition to actively participating in the work of the AAFP Board of Directors.
 She is based at the AAFP's headquarters office in Leawood, Kansas.

-Wood earned her undergraduate degree and her medical degree from the University of Missouri Kansas City.
+Wood earned her undergraduate and medical degrees from the University of Missouri-Kansas City.
 She then completed her residency at Via Christi-St. Francis Family Medicine Residency Program in Wichita, Kansas.
+She earned her master's degree in public health from the University of West Florida.
 She is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.